 - If a team does not have 6 players and at least 2 players of each gender, they may start with as few as 4 players (missing players shall be designated "Ghost Players"; see section on Rotation).
 When a team only has 4 players, they are not required to have a front and back row.
 They must rotate in order and Ghost Player rule is in effect.

 - Teams can play with up to 4 of a Gender.
-They must have at least 2 of each Gender on the Court.
 If they are short the Gender Requirements, they need to follow the Gender Short Requirement Rules (See Bullet Point 7 below).

 - All players must be registered with the League to play with the team.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will receive a 10 Mach Penalty to each Match and the unregistered player will be removed.
 Any team with multiple illegal players will forfeit the game.
 In the Playoffs, any team with illegal players will suffer a forfeit.